Guertson/Guertson/README.md

-## Hi there 👋 I am a Biostatistician for the Department of Public Health Sciences, at the University of Miami.

-- 🔭 I’m currently researching opiod use disorder, working within the CTN-0094 package.
+## Data Scientist

+- Familiar coding in R/Python
+- 2 years experience in machine learning
-- 🌱 I’m currently learning how to code in python and CSS.
+- I’m currently learning more about MLOps